georgeflanagin/anagrammatic/README.md

-The implementation choice to represent each option as a composite integer that stands for a dictionary word has the advantage that it is easy (and deterministic) to start with the ``smallest'' option and easy to sort the options by size.
+The implementation choice to represent each option as a composite integer that stands for a dictionary word has the advantage that it is easy (and deterministic) to start with the ``smallest'' option, and easy to sort the options by size.

+In the case of anagrams, several words may map onto the same option

 ## What do you need to run it?